Skip to main content Skip to chat

 How identity theft happens — and how to keep your accounts safe

-With losses due to identity theft in Canada at an all-time high and internet scammers arming themselves with an increasingly sophisticated array of tricks and techniques, Canadians need to be vigilant and avoid becoming fraud victims.
+With scammers using an increasingly sophisticated array of tricks and techniques, Canadians need to be vigilant to avoid becoming victims of fraud.

-The methods these fraudsters use have become more insidious and invasive over time.
-However, their goal is still largely the same: they want to know more about you so they can steal your identity, access your accounts and, eventually, take your money.
+The methods these fraudsters use have changed — yet their goal is still largely the same: they want to know more about you so they can steal your identity, access your accounts, and, eventually, take your money.

 What is the best way to stay ahead of scammers?
 Keep informed.